 The accessibility standards outlined under Section 508 of the Rehabilitation Act are important to EMS Software.
-Voluntary Product Accessibility Templates (VPATs) are available for all of our products, which document their conformance to these guidelines.
-Our development approach strives to support the standards while continuing to update our software to keep pace with advances in technology by adopting the W3C’s Web Accessibility Initiative for Accessible Rich Internet Applications (WAI-ARIA) standards.
-EMS Software meets all WCAG criteria.
+Voluntary Product Accessibility Templates (VPATs) document product conformance to these guidelines.
+Our development approach strives to support the standards while continuing to update our software to keep pace with advances in technology.

 As described in the WCAG 2.0 Quick Reference List, these guidelines include: